 This post isn’t relating to chronic illness per se.
 It applies to anyone.
 And it is something that I would say is one of the most effective things I have ever done to improve my daily levels of happiness.
-It’s so small, so simple, some might even say a little cheesy, but oh so effective, so give it a try anyway.
+It’s so small, so simple, some might even say a little cheesy, but it’s oh so effective, so give it a try anyway.

 What is it?

 The Chambers Concise Dictionary describes being grateful as:

 thankful; expressing gratitude; having a due sense of benefits one has received; causing pleasure

 It’s perhaps no surprise therefore that the act of being grateful, leads to increased happiness.
 For how can we reach happiness if we don’t take stock of our lot and evaluate the benefits we have received.

 Another way to think about it… Imagine a shopkeeper.
 Lets imagine he sells shoes (the best kind of shopkeeper).
 This shopkeeper has opened a shoe shop because it is his life long dream, and because he wants to work for himself, decide his own hours and spend more time with his family, he also wants to see more of the fruits of his hard work.